philipgraves/philipgraves.github.io/docs/_posts/2020-11-27-openSCAD_notes.markdown

 OpenSCAD combines programming and CAD, to simultaneously feed my love of logic and geometry.
 It uses a functional language.
 I added [notes][openscad-notes], which is my personal cheat sheet.

 BoGL is a board game language taught to beginning computer science students at Oregon State.
 It is a functional language, much closer to Haskell.
-I added [notes][boggle-notes] for this language too.
+I added [notes][bogl-notes] for this language too.

 These are introductory functional languages, that should ease my inevitable assimilation by the Haskell Borg!